Duke University

+Duke forms one of the corners of the Research Triangle region together with North Carolina State University in Raleigh and the University of North Carolina at Chapel Hill.
+In 2019, Duke spent more than $1.2 billion on research.
+Its endowment is $11.9 billion, making it the twelfth-wealthiest private academic institution in the United States.
+Duke's athletic teams are known as the Blue Devils and compete in 27 NCAA Division I intercollegiate sports.
+Duke is a charter member of the Atlantic Coast Conference (ACC), and has won 17 NCAA team championships and 24 individual national championships.

 History

 Beginnings

 Duke first opened in 1838 as Brown's Schoolhouse, a private subscription school founded in Randolph County, North Carolina, in the present-day town of Trinity.
 Organized by the Union Institute Society, a group of Methodists and Quakers, Brown's Schoolhouse became the Union Institute Academy in 1841 when North Carolina issued a charter.
 The academy was renamed Normal College in 1851, and then Trinity College in 1859 because of support from the Methodist Church.
-In 1892, Trinity College moved to Durham, largely due to generosity from Julian S. Carr and Washington Duke, powerful and respected Methodists who had grown wealthy through the tobacco and electrical industries.
+In 1892, Trinity College moved to Durham, largely due to the generosity of Julian S. Carr and Washington Duke, powerful and respected Methodists who had grown wealthy through the tobacco and electrical industries.
 Carr donated land in 1892 for the original Durham campus, which is now known as East Campus.
-At the same time, Washington Duke gave the school $85,000 ($ in current dollar terms) for an initial endowment and construction costs—later augmenting his generosity with three separate $100,000 contributions in 1896, 1899, and 1900—with the stipulation that the college "open its doors to women, placing them on an equal footing with men."
+At the same time, Washington Duke gave the school $85,000 ($ adjusted for inflation) for an initial endowment and construction costs—later augmenting his generosity with three separate $100,000 contributions in 1896, 1899, and 1900—with the stipulation that the college "open its doors to women, placing them on an equal footing with men."
+Duke would accelerate its mission to become a global university in 1910 with the promotion of William Preston Few as the new president of Trinity College, who sought to establish the university as a southern counterpart to Yale and Harvard.

-In 1924 Washington Duke's son, James B. Duke, established The Duke Endowment with a $40 million trust fund.
+In 1924, Washington Duke's son, James B. Duke, established The Duke Endowment with a $40 million trust fund.
 Income from the fund was to be distributed to hospitals, orphanages, the Methodist Church, and four colleges (including Trinity College).
-William Preston Few, the president of Trinity at the time, insisted that the institution be renamed Duke University to honor the family's generosity and to distinguish it from the myriad other colleges and universities carrying the "Trinity" name.
+Few, who remained president of Trinity, insisted that the institution be renamed Duke University to honor the family's generosity and to distinguish it from the myriad other colleges and universities carrying the "Trinity" name.
 At first, James B. Duke thought the name change would come off as self-serving, but eventually, he accepted Few's proposal as a memorial to his father.
 Money from the endowment allowed the university to grow quickly.
 Duke's original campus, East Campus, was rebuilt from 1925 to 1927 with Georgian-style buildings.
 By 1930, the majority of the Collegiate Gothic-style buildings on the campus one mile (1.6 km) west were completed, and construction on West Campus culminated with the completion of Duke Chapel in 1935.